anvaka/graph-to-vector-field/README.md

 # Thanks!

-Thank you for your interest in this project.
+Thank you for your interest in this project!

-If you run into any issue - please open a bug here or ping me over [email](anvaka@gmail.com).
+If you run into any issue - please open a bug here or ping me over [email](mailto:anvaka@gmail.com).
 I'd be happy to help.

 I wish you to have very happy holidays!